51st-Vfw/JAFDTC/doc/README.md

 left side of a row is the name of the configuration, a favorite icon (if the configuration is marked as a favorite), and a brief summary of what systems the configuration updates.
-On the right side of the row is a set of icons that also indicate which systems the configuration modifies.
-Systems that are linked to other configurations are shown with a small gold dot in the lower right corner.
-This list allows at most configuration to be selected at a time.
+On the right side of the row is a set of icons that also indicate which systems the configuration modifies and which systems are linked to other configurations.
+Systems that are linked to other configurations are shown with a small gold dot in the lower right corner of their icon.
+This list allows at most one configuration to be selected at a time.

 Double-clicking a row will open up the
 [*System Editor Page*](#system-editor-page)